Semolina: Benefits, Risks, And Recipes

 - May Help Improve Digestive Health

 Raw unenriched semolina contains about 4 g of fiber per 100 g of serving.
 Dietary fiber stimulates the growth of friendly bacteria in your digestive tract.
-This maintains a healthy balance of gut microbiota and results in optimal digestion, good immunity, and improved metabolism (22), (23).
+This maintains a healthy balance of gut microbiotai XThe range of microorganisms like bacteria, fungi, viruses, and other organisms found in a person’s gastrointestinal system. and results in optimal digestion, good immunity, and improved metabolism (22), (23).

 Additionally, a fiber-rich diet helps add bulk to your digestive waste and promotes regularisation of your bowel movement.
 This helps ease symptoms of constipation and other digestive health issues.
 For instance, a two-week study found that people who ate 5 grams of additional whole-grain fiber daily had improvements in constipation and less bloating (24).